 - Schedule C

-- This paper is suitable for students in any discipline who have a background in protein structure, e.g. as provided by Otago's BIOC 222 paper.
+This paper is suitable for students in any discipline who have a background in protein structure, such as that provided by Otago's BIOC 222 paper.

 - Teaching staff